 For best results, mix either borax or boric acid with methanol, a type of alcohol, and ignite the solution.
 The alcohol burns off, leaving behind a white residue from the boron compound.
 Add more alcohol when you want more colored fire.
 But, always make certain the flame is completely extinguished before adding additional liquid fuel.
 The boron compound is not consumed, so it can be re-used.

 Copper Sulfate Green Fire

-Copper sulfate is used as an algicide and root killing agent.
-You can sprinkle copper sulfate on a fire to impart a green flame.
-It mixes well with rubbing alcohol to produce pure green fire.
-The copper compound won’t be consumed by the fire, so simply add more fuel to maintain the color.
-This compound also works on a wood or charcoal fire, although you can expect a rainbow of colors from the interaction with other chemicals in the fuel.
+Copper sulfate dissolves in rubbing alcohol and produces pure green fire.
+The copper compound is not consumed by the fire, so adding more fuel maintains the color.
+This compound also works on a wood or charcoal fire, although expect a rainbow of colors from the interaction with other chemicals in the fuel.